 When a character is unconscious they can be looted in the same manner as if they were dead.

 After a character has been knocked unconscious and taken enough additional damage to reach the negative of their fortitude, the character loses a Life Counter and dies.
-Upon death, the graphics around the character blackout and show a timer counting down.
-While they are dead, nothing shows on the screen, and the character cannot speak or move.
+Upon death, the graphics around the character blackout and show a list of possible respawn locations.

 By default, no. When you die, your corpse remains with all the loot that was on it.
 You will have to return to your corpse and recover your equipment.
 While you are dead other players can loot the inventory off your corpse as well.